mgalland/docker-for-teaching/README.md

 # Docker images for the GLS Master course

 These Docker files are used to build the computational environments of the Green Life Sciences Master course.
-The images are automatically tested and built on the DockerHub.
+The images are automatically tested and built on Docker Hub.

 All Docker images ready to use are available at the [Dockerhub master-gls repository](https://hub.docker.com/repository/docker/scienceparkstudygroup/master-gls/general).